 1.C.50 The Amyloid β-Protein Peptide (AβPP) Family

 The AβP, associated with Alzheimer’s disease in humans, can be degraded to peptides, several of which can form oligomeric cation-selective peptide channels.
 For example, AβP-(25-35) and AβP-(1-40) form cation-selective channels; AβP-(1-42) forms slightly cation-selective channels, permeable to K+, Na+, Cl-, Mg2+ and Ca2+, and AβP-(25-35) forms voltage-dependent cation-selective channels (Kourie and Shorthouse, 2000). β-amyloid channels are formed dynamically (Jang et al., 2007).
 Truncated beta-amyloid peptide channels provide an alternative mechanism for Alzheimer's Disease and Down syndrome (Jang et al., 2010).
 Amyloid-beta membrane binding and permeabilization are distinct processes influenced separately by membrane charge and fluidity (Wong et al., 2009).
+Interestingly, the monomer of Ass1-42 activates type-1 insulin-like growth factor receptors and enhances glucose uptake in neurons and peripheral cells by promoting the translocation of the Glut3 glucose transporter from the cytosol to the plasma membrane (Giuffrida et al. 2015).

 The mechanism of amyloid toxicity is poorly understood.
 There are two schools of thought: the first favors membrane destabilization by intermediate-to-large amyloid oligomers, with consequent thinning and non-specific ion leakage; the second favors ion-specific permeable channels lined by small amyloid oligomers.
 Published results currently support both mechanisms.
 However, the amyloid (Abeta) peptide has recently been shown to form a U-shaped 'beta-strand-turn-beta-strand' structure.
 This structure and the available physiological data present a challenge for computational biology--to provide candidate models consistent with the experimental data.
 Modeling based on small Abeta oligomers containing extramembranous N-termini predicts channels with shapes and dimensions consistent with experimentally derived channel structures (Zheng et al., 2008).
 These results support the hypothesis that small Abeta oligomers can form ion channels.
 For both the Aβ40 and Aβ42 peptides, the abundance of oligomers in the tetramer to 13-mer range contributed positively to both pore formation and cytotoxicity, while monomers, dimers, trimers, and the largest oligomers (>210 kDa) were negatively correlated to both phenomena (Prangkio et al. 2012).